The official blog of the Lung Institute.

 When making an extended trip by either plane, car, ship or train, it’s important to consult your doctor for the best advice.
 When traveling with pulmonary fibrosis, having a clear understanding of the type of area you are traveling to is important to ensuring a healthy and happy experience.
 A few things to consider when making travel plans are the elevation of the area, the weather, what types of medications will be necessary and the terrain itself.
 Will the area you’re visiting be flat and easily walkable?
 Or will it be steep and difficult to traverse?
 In understanding the importance behind these questions, it will allow you to plan better and ultimately ensure a better traveling experience.

 It’s important to know the road ahead in the treatment of COPD.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-However, if you’re looking to address COPD progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can improve quality of life and pulmonary function.
+However, if you’re looking to address COPD progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy directly affects disease progression and can improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in our Traveling with Pulmonary Fibrosis: 5 Tips for Getting Around During the Holidays?
 Share your thoughts and comments below.